dagraham/nts-dgraham/README.md

                 ├── python.txt
                 └── vim.txt

-Another example is a journal section for monthly notes
+Then a journal section for monthly notes

         └── journal
             ├── 2021